 First came the Sicilian Square.
 The thick-crusted square pizza was shockingly delectable for me as I usually go for the thin-crusted crisp style rather than the more bread-like offerings.
 The whole pie came out pre-sliced, looking like a block of cinnamon buns freshly taken out of the oven waiting to be separated.
 Each “bun” was generously loaded with marinara sauce and mozzarella, and it smelled incredible.
 The astonishing part was how fluffy the almost-2-inch-thick bread was.
 The crispy edge is the big bonus.
 According to AJ, the corner pieces are the ones that people would fight over.
 The pizza is a tribute to the Sicilian immigrants in New York City.
 Without them, there would be no Nork York pizza today!

-I like how the other pies are named after real-life figures or places that are significant in AJ’s life and his accomplishment.
+I like how the other pies are named how to buy tramadol online after real-life figures or places that are significant in AJ’s life and his accomplishment.
 The Grimaldi’s Classic Margherita is loaded with fresh mozzarella, fresh crushed tomato sauce, parmesan, and fresh basil.
 And we are back to the much thinner crust, letting the fresh ingredients really shine on this classic of the classics.
 The Mount Pleasant Veg is incredibly refreshing with the final touch of lemon oil.
 It was also loaded with mozzarella, arugula, artichokes and garlic oil.
 Seriously, I’m totally fine with no meat on my pizza if there are some succulent artichoke hearts.
 The Totonno’s Capers & Anchovies is a tribute to the taste of Southern Italy and packs a punch of bold flavours from capers and anchovies.
 A light refreshing pint would go extremely well with this.

 They also offered a taste of their signature salads, including the Classic Caesar Salad and the Arugula with Shaved Parmesan.